piercetheshar/phishing-url-detection/README.md

-# 🔐 Phishing URL Detection – Data Preparation, Feature Engineering & EDA
+# 🔐 Phishing URL Detection

 This repository contains a complete **phishing URL detection project**, including dataset preparation, cleaning, feature engineering, and exploratory data analysis (EDA).
 The goal is to prepare high-quality data for building machine learning models that classify URLs as **phishing** or **legitimate**. :contentReference[oaicite:0]{index=0}